Château Brane-Cantenac: History

 Previously a reputed estate named Château Gorce (sometimes recorded as Gorse), its wine was sold at high prices and was listed as a second growth in pre-1855 classifications such as Cocks & Féret.
 It was acquired in 1833 by Baron Hector de Branne, termed the "Napoléon of the Vines", who named the estate after himself, a bold gesture for that period.
 Having once also owned the land that today is Château Mouton Rothschild, the sale of Château Brane-Mouton helped finance the purchase of this estate.
 With the Baron's total devotion to the vineyard, the wine was estimated to be the finest produced in Cantenac.

 In the early 20th century the vineyard lost much of its reputation, and in 1922 it was acquired by the Lurton family.
 In 1992 control passed to Lucien Lurton's son, Henri Lurton; the same year, another of the family's properties, the Château Durfort-Vivens was passed to another of Lucien's sons, Gonzague.

+In the past, Gustave Emmanuel Roy was one of the owner.